wp-plugins/powerpress/readme.txt

 == Description ==
 The Blubrry PowerPress Podcast Plugin has all of the essential features needed to provide podcasting support in a Wordpress blog.

+For users who feel the plugin is too complicated, we've included a Simple Mode.
+Simple Mode only includes the essential features to your blog to support podcasting.

 The Blubrry PowerPress interface allows you to easily add/modify/remove podcast episodes from blog posts and includes a simple on-line media player, iTunes compatibile RSS feed tags, ability to upload cover art images, ping iTunes, detect media size, detect time duration (mp3's only) and add 3rd party media statistics.

 Features:

+* Simple Mode (displays only the essential features in one settings page)
 * Easily add/modify/remove podcast episodes from blog posts and pages
 * Integrated audio/video media player
 * Embed player within blog posts with [powerpress] shortcode